HPInc/pcoip-license-server/README.md

 optional arguments:
   -h, --help            show this help message and exit --duration DURATION   Periodically query license usage over the defined
-                        duration in seconds.
-Defaults to 8 hours. (min 120 seconds)
+                        duration (seconds) and output the results.
+Defaults to 4 hours. (min 120 seconds).
   --alert-threshold ALERT_THRESHOLD
                         Percentage from 0-100 of used licenses available that will trigger an alert.